Whipper Billy Watson

 William John Potts, OOnt (June 25, 1915 – February 4, 1990) was a Canadian professional wrestler best known by his ring name "Whipper" Billy Watson.
 He was a two-time world champion, having held both the National Wrestling Association title and the National Wrestling Alliance title.
+On February 21, 1947, he became the first man to win a world heavyweight wrestling championship on TV.

 Early life

 Watson was born in 1915 in East York, Ontario (now part of Toronto) to an English-born father, John Potts and a Canadian-born mother, Alice Mary Wilken.
 Watson began wrestling in Toronto under his real name.
 He was a member of the Scarborough Athletic Club in the mid-1930s and was wrestling on what were billed as amateur wrestling shows in Toronto.

 Professional wrestling career

 Exposure to wrestling

 For four years as a teenager, Watson sold the Toronto Daily Star at the corner of Danforth and Dawes Road.
 He was convinced by his brother George to play hooky from piano lessons one Saturday to attend a wrestling session at the All Hallows Anglican Church gymnasium.
 The event changed Watson's life.
 He furthered his wrestling training with Phillip Lawson at the Bowles Athletic Club and later the Central YMCA.

 In 1936, wrestling as Bill Potts, Watson appeared on cards at British Consols Stadium in Toronto that were advertised as amateur wrestling shows.
 In June of that year, he went on a tour of the United Kingdom along with fellow Toronto wrestlers Tommy Nelson, Al Korman, and Ken "Tiger" Tasker and their manager, Harry Joyce.
 English wrestling often involved hard-nosed shooting and he was sidelined for six months with a fractured shoulder and numerous broken ribs.
 It was on this tour that William Potts became Billy Watson.
 Booked by former Olympic Gold Medalist George de Relwyskow, Watson traveled through England and Ireland.
 The change of surname was caused by the opportunity to take on the tour engagements of fellow Canadian wrestler, Winnett Wallingford Watson, whose ship had been delayed by bad weather in the Atlantic; the original Watson later changed his ring name to Pat Flanagan.
 Watson received the "Whipper" nickname from his usage of the "Irish Whip", which involved hurling an opponent into the ropes before throwing him over his back, though sources differ on whether the name was acquired in Canada or the United Kingdom.